springfield-project/springfield-project.github.io/index.md

 What is Project Springfield?
 ============================

-Springfield is a collection of projects unifying multiple levels of the storage stack and providing a general API for automation, health and status monitoring, as well as sane and easy configuration across multiple levels of the storage stack.
+Project Springfield's purpose is to coordinate the development of management APIs for each component in the storage stack: for automation, health and status monitoring, as well as sane and easy configuration.
 It is a scalable solution, working from a single node to large deployments with a mix of base metal, containers and VMs.

+The goal is to provide the APIs needed to improve many of the existing management tools, and foster the development of new tools, for managing storage.
+The scope includes bare metal, containers, and VMs, at local, data center, and enterprise-level deployments.
+As such, Springfield should be viewed as an umbrella project, encompassing a number of sub- projects.
+There is not expected to be a separate binary or a library with the name “Springfield.”

-For the first time, it was presented on Vault 2017 in a birds of a feather session.
+Springfield was presented for the first time at Vault 2017 in a birds of a feather session.

 Springfield builds upon and enhances the existing work of those projects:
   * [udisks](https://github.com/storaged-project/udisks)